MicrosoftDocs/VBA-Docs/api/Excel.Protection.AllowUsingPivotTables.md

 ## Example

 This example allows the user to access the PivotTable report and notifies the user.
-It assumes a non-OLAP Pivot Table report exists on the active worksheet.
+It assumes a non-OLAP PivotTable report exists on the active worksheet.

 ```vb